Sobre la revista

 Peer Review Process

-The JOURNAL OF SOCIOCYBERNETICS (ISSN: 1607-8667) is a peer reviewed, electronic journal published biannual - Spring/Summer and Fall/Winter - by the Research Commitee on Sociocybernetics (RC 51) of the International Sociological Assosciation (ISA
+The Journal of Sociocybernetics (ISSN: 1607-8667) is a single-blind, peer-reviewed electronic journal operated under a continuous publication model by the Research Committee on Sociocybernetics (RC51) of the International Sociological Association (ISA).

-The Journal will publish the following types of contribution
+The journal publishes the following types of contributions:

-1) Original research and critical or analytical reviews in any area of theory, policy or research relevant to sociocybenertics.
-Papers can be up to 8,000 words including abstract, tables, endnotes and references.
+Original research articles and critical or analytical reviews on any aspect of theory, policy, or research relevant to sociocybernetics.
+Submissions should not exceed 8,000 words, including the abstract, tables, endnotes, and references.
 Papers below this limit are preferred.

-3) Editorials or commentaries commissioned by the Editors.
-4) Part or whole Special Issues bringing together collections of papers on a particular theme, and usually edited by a guest editor.
+Special Issues featuring collections of papers on a particular theme, typically edited by a guest editor.

 Publication Frequency